rubenportz/Ruben-Portz/_posts/2020-02-11-Product-understanding-and-intent-the-northstar-for-early-stage-startups.md

 ---
-title: Product understanding and intent - the Northstar for early-stage startups
+title: Product understanding and intent are a marketers key metrics
 date: 2020-02-11 19:10:00
 category: [startup, MVP, Growth]
 ---